rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 *I took too much.
 This was stupid.
 40mg was reckless.*

-I checked my phone and pulled up the heart rate monitor.
+I checked my garmin watch and pulled up the heart rate screen.
 140 beats per minute.
 For context, I'm an athlete.
 A light walk should put me at 70-80 bpm.
 This wasn't just anxiety I was feeling; it was my cardiovascular system responding to the chemical, and my mind was reacting to that elevated state.
 I tried to remember what I knew about blood pressure and heart rate correlation.
 Was my blood pressure spiking too?

 Then came the harder question: *Do I need a hospital?*

-I ran through the calculation:
+I ran through the calculations:

 **Physical Safety:** From everything I'd read, there's no lethal dose of cannabis.
 The panic was real, but the physical danger was minimal.
 I just needed to ride it out and keep monitoring my heart rate.
+HR was also not going beyond 150, which was a good input.

 **Logistics:** I was in a foreign country.
 While cannabis was legal (mostly), seeking medical help meant questions, hassle, possible police involvement about prescriptions.
 A hospital would likely just admit me for observation.
 Expensive, complicated, and probably unnecessary.